dannng/dannng.github.io/docs/glossary.markdown

 Examples: format examples include Expert Witness Format, gzip-compressed, AFF4, and others.

 Note: There is some nuance in a disk image taken of a Redundant Array of Independent Disks (RAID) array.
 A RAID array will present a virtual, composite "Disk" from member disks.
-An image of the RAID array would treat this virtual disk as a single medium which has no physically corresponding single disk.
+An image of the RAID array would treat this virtual disk as a single medium that has no physically corresponding single disk.

 ### Disk imaging
 As a term of practice, disk imaging has come to mean the process of "Acquiring and preserving the contents of a disk."
 There are two major forms of the most immediate output of a disk imaging process: